catebell/LUAD-LUSC-Tumor-Classification/README.md

 ### Get the data

-1) The desired dataset must be downloaded from the desired source and saved in a folder named **original_datset/**.
-For example, our data was originally in this form:
+1) The dataset must be downloaded from the desired source and saved in a folder named **original_dataset/**.
+For example, our data (click [here](https://drive.google.com/file/d/1T_uj8j4KXscNW_96eOw5EVnfU75Fwzr9/view?usp=drive_link) to download) was originally in this form:

 ```
 original_dataset/